houndhunger/2048/README.md

 1. I added the changes using the command: ```git add .```
 2. Followed by committing them with a descriptive message: ```git commit -m “Something done”```
 3. Finally, I pushed the changes to the GitHub repository: ```git push```
-4. Refreshing the [Rushcliffe Country Park Github](https://houndhunger.github.io/Rushcliffe-Country-Park/) webpage reflected the updates.
+4. Refreshing the [2048 game](https://houndhunger.github.io/2048/) webpage reflected the updates.

 ## Credits
 - The original 2048 game was created by Gabriele Cirulli.
 My project is inspired by his innovative game concept.